acturtle/cashflower/docs/algorithm.rst

 The :code:`T_MAX_OUTPUT` setting specifies how many projection periods should be included in the output.
 A larger projection period increases memory usage.

 3. **Number of variables:**
-The :code:`OUTPUT_COLUMNS` setting specifies which variables should be part of the output.
+The :code:`OUTPUT_VARIABLES` setting specifies which variables should be part of the output.

 The estimated output memory usage: